kaito881221/endgame-protocol/README.md

 Endgame Protocol begins at this very point.
 We present a new perspective where every action taken by a market participant becomes value itself.
 Your active engagement is the engine that brings the ecosystem to life, and your contribution rightfully deserves to be rewarded by the appreciation of the entire system.
 We are here to declare an end to the era of dormant assets and to usher in an age of 'awakened' assets.

-1.3	Our Answer: The Birth of Survival Finance (SuFi) To solve the dilemma of 'dormant assets' and 'unsustainable economies,' we propose a completely new paradigm.
-The name of this path pioneered by Endgame Protocol is Survival Finance (SuFi).
+1.3	Our Answer: The Birth of Survival Finance (SurFi) To solve the dilemma of 'dormant assets' and 'unsustainable economies,' we propose a completely new paradigm.
+The name of this path pioneered by Endgame Protocol is Survival Finance (SurFi).
-We are the first to define SuFi as follows:
+We are the first to define SurFi as follows:
-Survival Finance (SuFi) is a dynamic economic system where value is redistributed and maximized through participant survival and competition.
+Survival Finance (SurFi) is a dynamic economic system where value is redistributed and maximized through participant survival and competition.
-SuFi completely overturns existing financial models.
+SurFi completely overturns existing financial models.
-•	Difference from HODL: In SuFi, merely ‘holding’ is no longer a virtue.
+•	Difference from HODL: In SurFi, merely ‘holding’ is no longer a virtue.
 ‘Survival’ is the only proof of value.
 Your assets are no longer dormant; every action taken to survive becomes the very process of protecting and growing their value.
-•	Difference from GameFi: SuFi rejects the inflationary models that dilute value through infinite token issuance.
+•	Difference from GameFi: SurFi rejects the inflationary models that dilute value through infinite token issuance.
 Instead, it redistributes value to the survivors through a deflationary model that burns inactive assets.
 Rewards are not generated externally; they are seized through competition within the system.
-SuFi is more than just an investment or a game; it is a grand social experiment that integrates the most primal human instinct—'survival'—into a financial system.
+SurFi is more than just an investment or a game; it is a grand social experiment that integrates the most primal human instinct—'survival'—into a financial system.
 Every participant must prove their strategy and skill within a set of rules designed to be fair and transparent.
-Endgame Protocol is the first proof of this new genre, SuFi.
+Endgame Protocol is the first proof of this new genre, SurFi.

 1.4	The Ultimate Vision: A Living, Decentralized Economic Game Our ultimate vision is as follows:
 To build the most transparent, fair, and immersive decentralized economic game on the blockchain.
 This vision is built upon three core principles:
 •	Radical Transparency: All rules within the Endgame Protocol are written as publicly verifiable smart contract code.
 This eliminates arbitrary intervention from any centralized entity and ensures there are no hidden rules; everything is published and executed transparently on the blockchain.
-•	Provable Fairness: The laws of SuFi apply equally to all.
+•	Provable Fairness: The laws of SurFi apply equally to all.
 Regardless of the size of your assets or your time of entry into the market, survival is determined solely by your activity and strategy.
 Here, Code is Law.
 •	Deep Immersion: We do not want you to be a passive observer who only watches charts.
 Endgame Protocol is a grand strategy game designed to stimulate your intellect, psychology, and survival instincts.
 Every decision you make will create ripples throughout the ecosystem, and its consequences will directly impact your assets, delivering an unparalleled level of immersion.
 Endgame Protocol is more than just a token project; it is a living economic ecosystem, built and shaped by its community.
 We are not recruiting investors; we are seeking players who will join us in forging the rules of a new financial paradigm.